martinescardo/TypeTopology/README.md

 # Various new theorems in constructive univalent mathematics written in Agda

-This development was started by Martin Escardo in 2010, to github Monday 5th February 2018.
+This development was started by Martin Escardo in 2010, and transferred to github Monday 5th February 2018.
 A few files are authored by collaborators, with names added at the top.
 If you contribute, please add your full real name and date at the place of contribution.